orientechnologies/orientdb-docs/tuning/Performance-Tuning-Graph.md

 Even though supports properties on edges, this is much expensive because it creates a new record per edge.
 So if you need them you've to know that the database will be bigger and insertion time will be much longer.

 ## Set properties all together
 It's much lighter to set properties in block than one by one.
-Look at this paragraph: [Graph-Database-Tinkerpop#setting-multiple-properties](../java/Graph-Database-Tinkerpop.md#setting-multiple-properties).
+Look at this paragraph: [Setting Multiple Properties](../java/Graph-VE.md#setting-multiple-properties).

 ## Set properties on vertex and edge creation
 It's even faster if you set properties directly on creation of vertices and edges.
-Look at this paragraph: [Graph-Database-Tinkerpop#create-element-and-properties](../java/Graph-Database-Tinkerpop.md#create-element-and-properties).
+Look at this paragraph: [Creating Elements and Properties Together](../java/Graph-VE.md#creating-element-and-properties-together).

 ## Massive Insertion

-See [Generic improvement on massive insertion](Performance-Tuning.md#massive_insertion).
+See [Generic improvement on massive insertion](Performance-Tuning.md#massive-insertion).
 To access to the underlying database use:

     database.getRawGraph().declareIntent( new OIntentMassiveInsert() );